freqtrade/freqtrade/docs/bot-usage.md

                         Specify max_open_trades to use.
   --stake_amount STAKE_AMOUNT
                         Specify stake_amount.
-  --hyperopt NAME
+  --fee FLOAT           Specify fee ratio.
+Will be applied twice (on trade
+                        entry and exit).
-                        Specify hyperopt class name which will be used by the bot.
+  --hyperopt NAME       Specify hyperopt class name which will be used by the
+                        bot.
   --hyperopt-path PATH  Specify additional lookup path for Hyperopts and
                         Hyperopt Loss functions.